rivforthesesh/reward_trait_cost/README.md

 # reward_trait_cost
-reward trait cost source code
+source code for my reward trait cost mod at https://rivforthesesh.itch.io/rivs-reward-store-config

+please credit me if you use any of it